This article has been updated in 2023 to include more updated examples and references.

 How can TrekkSoft help you run a great flash sale?

-TrekkSoft has a number of tools & features that will help you run a successful flash sale.
+TrekkSoft has a number of tools and features that will help you run a successful flash sale.

 TrekkSoft gives you a simple to use set of tools to do the same thing.
 Using the scheduling, price categories and special prices tools you can create a trip calendar that offers different prices on different seats on different trips.
 This is a great way of offering a limited number of discounted seats on specific trips.

 TrekkSoft makes it simple for you to create discount codes to offer discounts on trips.
 When customers enter it during the booking process, they receive a discount on the cost of their trip.
 You can create an unlimited number of discount codes, and these codes can be limited to specific tours and/or limited to a number of uses.

 Discount codes can also be assigned to an agent or promoter as a way to incentivise these brand ambassadors help you spread the word about your sale.
 The detailed reporting let’s you track how many times each gift code was used and on what bookings.
 If a gift code is attached to an ambassador, the reporting tool allows both you and the agent to track bookings and commission owed.